 If you find the right button…

-…when trying to register, you end up here: A fairly large directory with currently 218 options.
-Even if I’m German and intuitively go to the German servers, I still have a whopping 66 options, but no guidance which server to choose.
+…you end up here: A fairly large directory with 218 options.
+Even if I’m German and intuitively go to the German servers, I still have a whopping 66 options.
+I get no guidance which server to choose.

-- Allow me to find a server that’s geographically close (local community).
-Maybe there is even one from my town or region!
+- Allow me to find a server that’s geographically close (local community)

-- Tell me, it’s OK to literally pick any server, because I can change my mind later and move with all my belongings to any other server.
+- Tell me, it’s OK to literally pick any server, because I can change my mind later and move with all my belongings to any server

 I forgot when this term came up first.
 Along with “responsive design”, it must have been at he end of the Noughties, after the iPhone came out.
-That’s when it started: We order food, book our next travel or share photos from our last, we read news and check the weather – we do all of that primarily on our phones.
-And that is especially true for social media.
+We order food, book our next travel or share photos from our last, we read news, check the weather – we do all of that primarily on our phones.
+And that is equally true for social media.

 Mastodon does it right

-Today, Mastodon is the (maybe only?) shining example in the Fediverse.
-New users are pouring in, sure, mostly because of Elon Musk making a mess out of Twitter, but also because it’s as easy and frictionless to create an account for Mastodon as it is for Twitter.
-And because you can do that even through a variety of native mobile apps from your sofa or on the bus.
+Mastodon is the (maybe only?) shining example in the Fediverse.
+New users are pouring in these days, sure, mostly because of Elon Musk making a mess out of Twitter, but also because it’s as easy and frictionless to create an account for Mastodon as it is on Twitter.
+And because you can do that through a variety of native mobile clients on your sofa or on the bus.

 Mastodon’s success can be replicated: With a user-first, mobile-first strategy.
 With a delightful experience that allows non-geeks to enjoy photos from family and friends on their sofas, and watch videos hassle-free on their daily commute.